wewantthefunk/viper-mf/README.md

 ### IF Blocks

 IF blocks need to end with and END-IF statement.
 Sure, I could look for the period, but nested IF blocks make it that much harder.
-Just use a decent coding practice and use and END-IF statement.
+Just implement a decent coding practice and use an END-IF statement.
 Spare me the "COBOL doesn't require it" nonsense.
 When there isn't an END-IF statement it's bad code, and you know it.

 ### EVALUATE Blocks